diegopastor/diegopastor/README.md

 ### Hi there 👋

 Diego (dxvgx) is a Computer Scientist with a focus in performant and highly available distributed systems.
-Currently working as a Software Engineer for [Angi](https://www.angi.com).

 Currently use GitLab for work 😛 so there are a lot of empty spaces where precious little green squares should be...